bshaw89/liuva/src/site/notes/For Players/Factions/The Great Houses.md

 ## House Recaric
 ***
 >[!quote] Opinion
 >Good folk.
 Helpful and skilled, if a little reserved.
+Those giant birds they fly are really something.

 >[!question] Wants
 >News and stories, ores, and to have them bring healers to stay for part of each month.